The support of singular stochastic PDEs: Technical proofs and notations

-In some of the arguments we are going to perform a construction for which it will be important to show that certain sets have nice interaction properties with the coproduct.
+In some of the arguments we are going to perform a construction for which it will be important to first derive certain identities involving the co-product.
 The proofs of some of these statements are relatively straightforward but turn out to be a bit fiddly, and these arguments are going to get more clear using some notation that we introduce in this section.

 \begin{definition} For a rooted, typed tree $(T,\ft)$ way say that $\CF$ is a sub-forest of $T$ if $\CF$ is a subgraph of $\tau$ without isolated vertices.
 We call $\CF$ a subtree if $\CF$ is non-empty and connected.
 We write $T/\CF$ for the rooted, typed tree obtained by contracting any connected component of $T$ to a single vertex. \end{definition}